 - Re-read journal entries that felt alive.

-- Revisit your life path in the Life Purpose App to see current challenges in context 3.
+- Revisit your life path in the Life Purpose App to see challenges in context3.

-Plan with your cycles, understand relationships through life paths, and protect your energy to avoid burnout 5.
+Plan with your natural cycles and protect your energy to avoid burnout5.

 Common questions answered